If you are facing financial problems, you need to reach out and get debt advice. Do NOT pay for debt advice, as you can access this for free.

 StepChange is a registered charity that offers free, impartial and confidential support with your money.

-They have an online Debt Remedy tool which takes around 20 minutes to complete.
+They have an online Debt Remedy tool that takes about 20 minutes to complete.
 This will give you an overview of your debt options.
 You can always call them instead to understand your options in more detail.

 Christians Against Poverty

-Christians Against Poverty help everyone, regardless of faith.
+Christians Against Poverty helps everyone, regardless of faith.

-The offer local money management courses, local debt help, a local job club to help with employment and and release groups to support with life-controlling habits.
+The offer local money management courses, local debt help, a local job club to help with employment, and release groups to support with life-controlling habits.

 National Debtline

-National Debtline is a registered charity who can help you deal with your debts through webchats, phone support and online tools.
+National Debtline is a registered charity that can help you deal with your debts through webchats, phone support and online tools.

 You can also access lots of sample letters to use with your creditors.
 Whether you want to make a pro-rata offer, you want to ask your creditor to freeze your interest or tell a bailiff that you are vulnerable.